 Unsafe driving habits contribute significantly to roadway accidents and fatalities.
-According to NHTSA, the riskiest driving behaviors include drunk driving, drug-impaired driving, distracted driving, lack of seat belts, speeding, and drowsy driving.
+According to NHTSA, the riskiest driving behaviors include drunk driving, drug-impaired driving, distracted driving, speeding, and drowsy driving.
 Unfortunately, many drivers still engage in unsafe driving behaviors, needlessly endangering not just themselves and their passengers but others on the road.
 Understanding these risky driving behaviors can help you be a more defensive driver.

 Below are common dangerous driving behaviors that often contribute to accidents.